raquelredo/Projects/Machine Learning/Mobile_ts/mobile_ts.md

 ```

 Now, we have a list of files to read with the different directories.
 As the file name is the id of the subject of this experiment I want to keep this information.
 The performed activity is also an information that is stored as the folder name.
-So, I am going to create a pair of columns with this information.
+So, I am going to create a pair of columns with this two new features.

 ```python